T F C Frost Charitable Trust

 Application Success Factors

-Based on the trust's stated priorities and history:
+Based on the trust's stated priorities:

-Demonstrate Centre of Excellence Status: Applications must clearly show the proposed training location is internationally recognized for ophthalmology excellence.
+Demonstrate Centre of Excellence Status: Applications must clearly show the proposed training location is internationally recognised for ophthalmology excellence.
 Provide evidence of the institution's reputation, faculty expertise, and unique training opportunities not available in the UK.

-Show Dual Impact: The trust explicitly seeks impact on both the individual applicant's career trajectory and UK ophthalmology more broadly.
+Show Dual Impact: The trust seeks impact on both the individual applicant's career trajectory and UK ophthalmology more broadly.
 Applications should articulate how skills and knowledge gained will be disseminated and implemented within UK practice upon return.

 Professional Partnership: Working through The Royal College of Ophthalmologists demonstrates the trust's commitment to supporting trainees within established professional frameworks.
 Applicants should ensure their applications reflect professional standards expected by the College.